Summary

 Claude’s tool calling uses a clean, content-block-based format.
 Tools are defined with input_schema (standard JSON Schema), and the model responds with tool_use content blocks.

-Here’s a complete, runnable Python example:
+A complete, runnable Python example follows:

 import anthropic